saurabh-singh-9090/shopping-cart/README.md

 A functional shopping cart UI implemented with react js and redux.
 Used axios to fetch data from demo API.
+Here user can add products from home page and during checkout, user can also remove or add more items by clicking on left and right arrows respectively.
+User can also remove the selected product from the cart by clicking on delete red icon.
+Currently checkout UI is not ready.
+Working on it

 ![Home page](https://github.com/saurabh-singh-9090/shopping-cart/assets/164728355/add17895-a6b6-4122-b637-9111f2f207b1)
 ![image](https://github.com/saurabh-singh-9090/shopping-cart/assets/164728355/e10166b4-1c3b-47fc-9443-d0b7fadc634d)